The Cameron Files: The Secret at Loch Ness Game Cover

 • “I'm not searching the whole mansion to find single items to continue a story; screw that.”

-The graphics of the game are widely regarded as outdated, with a locked 4:3 resolution and no options for customization, leading to a low-quality visual experience.
+The graphics of the game are widely regarded as outdated, with a locked 4:3 resolution that limits customization options and results in low-quality visuals.
 While they were impressive at the time of release in 2001, many players find them difficult to appreciate today, often hindering gameplay by obscuring areas of interest.
-Overall, expectations should be tempered due to the game's age, with some acknowledging that the sound design enhances the atmosphere despite the visual limitations.
+Overall, expectations should be tempered given the game's age, though some still find charm in its nostalgic aesthetic.

 • “Graphics are pretty dated (but were awesome when it came out!) but they still hold up pretty alright.”